cado-security/product-help/docs/cado/deploy/cross/aws-organizations.md

 You will need to select the role containing the organizations:ListAccounts permission to the platform via Settings > Accounts.
 This role should have a [trust policy](/cado/deploy/aws/iam/iam-description#using-an-existing-iam-role) allowing the CadoResponseRole to assume it, and added to the platform manually via Settings > Accounts.

 The dropdown will only list roles that have been added to the platform.
-Since Cado validates the roles before adding them, all roles shown should be assumable by the CadoResponseRole.
+Since / Forensic Acquisition and Investigation validates the roles before adding them, all roles shown should be assumable by the CadoResponseRole.

 An example is below: